MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 >Scenario 5: VPC Sharing across multiple accounts

 from [Migrating accounts between AWS Organizations from a network perspective](https://aws.amazon.com/blogs/networking-and-content-delivery/migrating-accounts-between-aws-organizations-from-a-network-perspective/) for more information.

-### IPv6 for Egress

-You can do everything you normally do with IPv4, but 1

 ### Tradeoffs